Working Parquet Files in R with the Arrow Package

 col_select = starts_with("s"))

+Column selection reduces how much data you read, but memory mapping changes how that data occupies RAM.
 Set mmap = TRUE (the default) to use memory mapping for large files.
-This lets you work with files larger than available RAM without loading the entire thing into memory.
+This lets you work with files larger than available RAM without loading the entire thing into memory—Arrow maps the file into virtual memory and reads only the pages it actually needs.

 # Read as Arrow Table instead of tibble